-Office of Student Access and Completion (OSAC)
+About the Office of Student Access and Completion (OSAC)

 publications.
-Each year, OSAC awards grants and scholarships of more than $118 million to thousands of Oregon students in their quest to achieve a college education.
+Each year, OSAC awards grants and scholarships of more than $118 million to thousands of Oregon students in their quest to achieve their

-To expand opportunities for Oregonians to complete their higher education and career training goals through information,
+To expand opportunities for Oregonians to complete their higher education and career training goals through information, mentoring, and financial aid.

 Every Oregonian is able to achieve success through education and career training.

-Responsible Risk Taking
+- Responsible Risk Taking